10110111/CalcMySky/doc/using_in_stellarium.md

 On Windows systems the library should either be in the same directory as `Stellarium.exe`, or the directory containing `ShowMySky.dll` should be listed in the `PATH` environment variable.

-### ABI version of ShowMySky library is 500000013, but this program has been compiled against version 600000013.
+### ABI version of ShowMySky library is 14, but this program has been compiled against version 13.

-ABI version is composed of two parts: highest digit denotes the major version of Qt framework that was used to compile `ShowMySky` library: Qt5 or Qt6.
-If it doesn't match the one used to compile Stellarium, you'll get such an error with 5xxxxxxxx vs 6xxxxxxxx mismatch.
-Both Stellarium and the `ShowMySky` library must use the same major version of Qt.

-The second part of the ABI version, the digits after the highest one, depend on the version of `CalcMySky` package.
-If the `ShowMySky` library has larger value in this part of the ABI version, then Stellarium needs to be recompiled to use it.
+If the `ShowMySky` library has larger value of the ABI version, then Stellarium needs to be recompiled to use it.
 Otherwise you may need to upgrade the library.
+A special case is when the ABI version is larger than 500000000.
+This corresponds to an older versioning scheme.
+In this case the highest digit should be omitted when comparing versions.